The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 History of Brazilian Jiu-Jitsu

-Like aikido, Brazilian jiu-jitsu is an adapted version of jiu-jitsu.
-Martial arts are very fond of Brazil, and therefore they gladly developed the technique shown by the outstanding jiu-jitsu master Mitsuyo Maeda during his visit to the sunny country.
+Like Aikido, Brazilian Jiu-Jitsu is an adapted version of Jiu-Jitsu.
+Brazil is very fond of martial arts, and therefore they were happy to develop the technique shown by the outstanding jiu-jitsu master Mitsuyo Maeda during his visit to the sunny country.

 The founders and creators of Brazilian jiu-jitsu (bjj) are the brothers Carlos and Helio Gracie.
-Carlos showed the knowledge received from Maeda to his numerous brothers, trying to teach the wisdom of the East to everyone except the frail and too young Helio.
-The frustrated boy, who already had a complex from the fact that he was much younger and frailer than his brothers, took and developed the basics of Brazilian jiu-jitsu.
-This new style of martial arts allowed him to use leverage and choke instead of brute force to control the fight.
+Carlos showed the knowledge he received from Maeda to his many brothers, trying to teach the eastern wisdom to everyone except the frail and too young Helio.
+The disgruntled boy, who already had a complex from the fact that he was much younger and frailer than his brothers, took and developed the basics of Brazilian jiu-jitsu.
+This new style of martial arts allowed him to use leverage and choke rather than brute force to control the battle.

-But the real popularizer of martial art was the son of Helio - Royce Gracie.
-Speaking in the UFC, with the help of BJJ techniques, he easily laid down opponents many times higher and heavier than himself.
-After the success of Royce, the popularity of BJJ increased significantly.
+But the real popularizer of martial art was Helio’s son, Royce Gracie.
+While performing in the UFC, he used BJJ techniques to easily put down opponents many times taller and heavier than himself.
+After Royce’s success, the popularity of BJJ increased significantly.

 Why is Brazilian Jiu-Jitsu one of the best martial arts?

 BJJ is undoubtedly one of the most effective martial arts styles in the world.
-Almost all MMA and UFC fighters intensively studied BDD.
-The style teaches fighters how to use leverage and proper weight distribution to defeat stronger opponents.
+Almost all MMA and UFC fighters traffic safety has been intensively studied.
+The style teaches fighters to use leverage and proper weight distribution to defeat stronger opponents.

-Leverage is the isolation of an opponent's limb to a specific body position that will force the joint to move in a straight line (rotate on its own axis) outside of its normal range of motion.
-With increasing pressure on the limb, the enemy, unable to avoid this provision, surrenders.
-He can verbally surrender or slap the opponent several times (slapping yourself is dangerous because the opponent may not hear).
-Choking is used to cut off the oxygen supply to the opponent's brain, which can cause them to become unconscious if they don't give up soon enough.
-It's clear how dangerous, deadly dangerous view sports, therefore, in some countries sections and tournaments in traffic safety are not approved by law.
+Creating leverage is isolating an opponent's limb to a specific body position that will force the joint to move in a straight line (rotate on its axis) outside of its normal range of motion.
+With increasing pressure on the limb, the opponent who was unable to avoid this provision, for rent.
+He can surrender verbally or pat the opponent several times (patting oneself is dangerous because the opponent may not hear).
+Choke is used to disrupt the oxygen supply to the opponent's brain, which can cause them to become unconscious if they do not surrender soon enough.
+It's clear how dangerous and deadly it is dangerous look sports, therefore, in some countries, BJJ sections and tournaments are not approved by law.

 Muay Thai